 25I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your impurities and from all your idols.
 26I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
 27And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws.

-I’m going to transform you; I’m going to change you; I’m going to regenerate you.
-I’m going to change you from the inside out.
+I’m going to transform you, change you and regenerate you.
+Additionally, going to change you from the inside out.
 And that covenant was ratified or made official by the death of Jesus.
 That’s why in Luke 22:20, He picks up the cup at Passover and says:

 This cup is the new covenant in my blood, which is poured out for you.